comunica/website/pages/docs/2_modify/1_getting_started/2_custom_config_app.md

 Just like the `CONSTRUCT` and `DESCRIBE` actors, you can remove any other actors you don't want to make it even more lightweight.

-If you want, you can create additional config file parts in `config/sets/` and refer to them from our main `config.json` with the `files-ex:` prefix.
+If you want, you can create additional config file parts in `config/` and refer to them from our main `config.json` with the `my:` prefix.

 <div class="note">
 If you want to <em>add</em> an actor that is not present in the default Comunica SPARQL config,